apache/incubator-devlake-website/docs/GettingStarted/HelmSetup.md

 ### Install

-To install the chart with release name `devlake`:
+To install the chart with the release name `devlake``:

 ```shell
 helm repo add devlake https://apache.github.io/incubator-devlake-helm-chart